LinguaTechnica/tdd-typescript/units/00-intro/lesson-plans/lesson-plan.md

 ### Vending Machine

-This is a longer lesson that should take up approximately 1 full day of instruction.
+This is a longer lesson that should take up approximately 2-3 days of instruction.
 Learners must implement HTML, CSS and Javascript to build an interactive vending machine.
 Altogether there are 3 parts:

 1. The typescript app code by following the stories/AC.
 2. The UI (HTML/CSS)
 3. A simple script to connect the UI with the app (DOM).

 The exercise starts with the app, using TDD to create the core functionality.
-This can be followed up by next implementing the UI.
+This is followed up by implementing the UI.
 The goal is simple: if their orginal app really works, then it can be used to display the data on the DOM.

 Keys:
 - Typescript compilation and configuration
 - The DOM
-- Ancillary lessons: interfaces, classes, SOLID

 ### Bowling Kata